White House: African Americans disproportionately affected by COVID-19 | Gephardt Daily

-April 8 (UPI) — Officials in the White House said data indicates that African Americans are disproportionately suffering from the coronavirus.
+April 8 (UPI) — Officials in the White House said data indicates that African Americans are disproportionally suffering from the coronavirus.

 During a White House briefing on the coronavirus on Tuesday, White House officials, including President Donald Trump, acknowledged that the health of African Americans has been greatly impacted by the COVID-19 pandemic.